skeezicsb/PERQemu/PERQemu/Readme.txt

   - See if CIO Micropolis has any real software support?
   - Multibus and SMD disks?

-v0.7.5 - RSN
+v0.7.5 - Main branch
-  Leverage the new architecture to roll out new models, new peripherals and open up the full range of available operating systems!
+  (New default release; candidate for merge to jdersch/master) Rolls up all of the changes since v0.5.0 to leverage the new architecture, with support for the PERQ-2 models, new peripherals and the full range of available operating systems!
+(See below for the details)
-  - Add more bundled configurations and hard disk images
+  - Added more bundled configurations and hard disk images
-  - PERQ-2 EIO emulation support: expanded IO Board with faster Z80, second serial port, RTC chip, support for two hard disks
-  - PERQ-2 peripherals: 8" and 5.25" disk drives, VT100-style keyboard
+  - Bug fixes and documentation updates

 v0.7.0 - Experiments branch
   - Comprehensive RasterOp update, refactoring to fix PNX glitches